Afzalshaikh78/react-store/README.md

 # react-store
-A simple and responsive e-commerce frontend built with React.
-This project showcases a basic online store with product listings and dynamic routing.
+A simple e-commerce frontend built with React.
+This project showcases a basic online store with product filtering options and dynamic routing.
 Ideal for practicing React fundamentals and creating a scalable frontend.

 ✨ Features